 We must show that the resulting square among spaces is a pullback.
 This follows once we show that this square among $\infty$-categories is a pullback.
 Consider the canonical functor to the pullback:

 Lemma~\ref{pushout}(2) gives that this functor is a right adjoint, with left adjoint given by taking pushouts,

-We now show that both the counit and the unit for this adjunction are by equivalences.
+We now show that both the counit and the unit for this adjunction are equivalences.
 Consider the value of the counit for this adjunction on an exponentiable fibration $\cE\to [p]$:

 This functor over $[p]$ is an equivalence precisely because $\cE\to [p]$ is an exponentiable fibration, using the fact that the canonical functor from the colimit $\{0<1\}\underset{\{1\}}\amalg \{1<\dots<p\} \xra{\simeq} [p]$ is an equivalence between $\infty$-categories.
-We now prove that the unit for this adjunction is by equivalences.
-Let $(\cE_{01}\mapsto \cE_1 \mapsfrom \cE_{1p})$ be an object of the codomain of the functor~(\ref{efib.segal.map}).
+We now prove that the unit for this adjunction is an equivalence.
+Let $(\cE_{01}\mapsto \cE_1 \mapsfrom \cE_{1p})$ be an object in the codomain of the functor~(\ref{efib.segal.map}).
 Denote the value of the left adjoint on this object as the exponentiable fibration $\cE \to [p]$.
 The value of the unit on this object is the morphism

 This morphism is an equivalence if and only if the canonical functors $\cE_{01} \to \cE_{|\{0<1\}}$ and $\cE_1 \to \cE_{|\{1\}}$ and $\cE_{1p}\to \cE_{|\{1<\dots<p\}}$ are each equivalences between $\infty$-categories.
 This is so via Lemma~\ref{pushout}(1).